 - Founded In: 2015

 Lyra Health is leading the way as a top-notch Employee Assistance Program provider.
 They offer 24/7 access to an in-house concierge help team that can help employees get started on their journey toward mental health recovery.
-Lyra Health offers a wide range of mental health treatment services, including help for couples, families, adults, teens, and children as young as two years old.
+Lyra Health offers a wide range of mental health treatment services, including help for couples, families, adults, teens, and children.
+The company reached a $5.58 billion valuation and has expanded through acquisitions, including ICAS World and Bend Health.

 - Location: London, United Kingdom